vga101/meshcommander/README.md

 ```
 docker run -d -p 127.0.0.1:3000:3000 --name meshcommander vga101/meshcommander
 ```
 and then access it with your browser at <http://localhost:3000>.
+Please note that you need to restrict to `127.0.0.1:3000` explicitly if you don't want other people to be able to access and use MeshCommander on your machine!

 To stop the service:
 `docker stop meshcommander`